integrate technology and business

 IT (Information Technology) has NOT integrated with business well EXCEPT in the commodity markets.
 The universally zealous focus on process improvements, process automation, and business process management only addresses ONE of the three value propositions.
 And that type of a focus ends up creating commodities of the product or service (if it is not already a commodity).

 IT has only aggressively addressed the “operational excellence” pillar of business.
-They are only now BEGINNING to seriously look at customer focus and is just barely a blip on the radar screen.
+They are only now BEGINNING to seriously look at customer focus and innovation is just barely a blip on the radar screen.

 None of this even addresses the competitive pressure landscape either.
 So when you say that IT is already integrated with business you are looking at just one dimension of a 3 dimensional picture.
 IT has focused on OPERATIONS and NOT on business (unless your products or services are commodities, or you want your marketplace to become a commodity!).